voku/HtmlMin/README.md

 $htmlMin->doOptimizeAttributes();                     // optimize html attributes (depends on "doOptimizeViaHtmlDomParser(true)")
 $htmlMin->doRemoveHttpPrefixFromAttributes();         // remove optional "http:"-prefix from attributes (depends on "doOptimizeAttributes(true)")
 $htmlMin->doRemoveHttpsPrefixFromAttributes();        // remove optional "https:"-prefix from attributes (depends on "doOptimizeAttributes(true)")
+$htmlMin->doKeepHttpAndHttpsPrefixOnExternalAttributes(); // keep "http:"- and "https:"-prefix for all external links
+$htmlMin->doMakeSameDomainsLinksRelative(['example.com']); // make some links relative, by removing the domain from attributes
 $htmlMin->doRemoveDefaultAttributes();                // remove defaults (depends on "doOptimizeAttributes(true)" | disabled by default)
 $htmlMin->doRemoveDeprecatedAnchorName();             // remove deprecated anchor-jump (depends on "doOptimizeAttributes(true)")
 $htmlMin->doRemoveDeprecatedScriptCharsetAttribute(); // remove deprecated charset-attribute - the browser will use the charset from the HTTP-Header, anyway (depends on "doOptimizeAttributes(true)")